George W. Headley: Headley-Whitney Museum

 The La Belle farm was originally designed by Warfield Gratz in 1926.
-To house his growing collections, Headley hired Lexington architect Robert Pinkerton to design an luxurious and distinctive Jewel Room and Library.
+To house his growing collections, Headley hired Lexington architect Robert Pinkerton to design a luxurious and distinctive Jewel Room and Library.
 The rooms were heavily influenced by Headley's travels, drawing upon many different architectural styles and motifs.
-The buildings feature a sloped Thai roof, Greek columns, English windows, French floor design, and Georgian moldings and match Headley's eclectic style and tastes.
+The buildings feature a sloped Thai roof, Greek columns, English windows, French floor design, and Georgian moldings to match Headley's eclectic style and tastes.
 The library holds a 1,500 volume collection of fine art books.
 The Jewel Room was built to display his collection of jewelry and bibelots, and is designed to evoke the feeling of a jewelry box with its dark enclosed interior.
 Both rooms are littered with Headley's collection of natural curios, specimens, objects, and art collected during his travels abroad.
 A former three car garage was transformed into a shell grotto, with coral floors, mosaic ceilings and walls covered in shells and polished stones.

 The museum continues to be a popular attraction in the Lexington area.
 In the early days of the museum, Headley himself offered guided tours of his Jewel Room and Library.